 Is It Easy To Travel Around Kyoto With Kids?

 I have two small children, so I know what it’s like getting around Kyoto with children and keeping them entertained.
 Thus, I can say with authority that Kyoto is a GREAT place to travel with children.
 First, you don’t have to worry about food safety or crime.
 More importantly, there are plenty of green spaces, family-friendly hotels and child-friendly attractions.
 For more tips on traveling in Kyoto with your kids, check out my Kyoto With Children page.
-And for some advice about what to see and do, see my Kyoto Itinerary for Travelers with Children.
+And for some advice about what to see and do, see my Kyoto Itinerary For Travelers With Children.

 What Should I Pack For A Trip To Kyoto?